Ai-Swat/sigma-eclipse-extension/README.md

    - Enable "Developer mode" (toggle in top-right)
    - Click "Load unpacked"
    - Select the `dist` folder from this project
+   - Click the extension icon in toolbar to open the side panel

 ### Development Mode (with auto-rebuild)